Morning, Friday, 28th February 2020

 This conference will examine the implementation of policy on reducing homelessness and rough sleeping in England - and what can be learned from the experience of stakeholders so far.

-It will be an opportunity for stakeholders and policymakers to consider the progress of policy and next steps, with the new government committed to ending homelessness by the end of this parliament.
+It will be an opportunity for stakeholders and policymakers to consider the progress of policy and next steps, with the new government committed to ending rough sleeping by the end of this parliament.

 Delegates will discuss:

-- Implementation of the Homelessness Reduction Act (HRA) following recent consultation on its progress - amid reported growing concern among councils about current funding;
+- Implementation of the Homelessness Reduction Act (HRA) following the consultation on its progress - amid growing concerns reported among councils about current funding;

-- The Rough Sleeping Strategy and subsequent delivery plan setting out the government approach to halving rough sleeping by 2022 and end it by 2027; and
+- The Rough Sleeping Strategy and delivery plan setting out the government approach to halving rough sleeping by 2022 and ending it by 2027, with a recent funding top-up; and

 - Progress with the government backed Housing First pilot schemes.